Generics: Parameters, Wrappers and template-specialisation

 Warning

-In this example, one is a Protocol and the other is a Component.
-Nonetheless, that is an irrelevant detail – the same applies to other constructs (that supports Generics – most do).
+In this example, one is a Protocol, and the other is a Component.
+Nonetheless, that is an irrelevant detail – the same applies to other constructs (that support Generics – most do).

 The definitions

-As “being a generic” isn’t visual in the definition, let’s compare two definition in The Sieve demo (start/DRAFT).
-That of the Slowstart protocol, and the Sieve component.
+As “being a generic” isn’t visual in the definition, let’s compare two definitions in The Sieve (basic variant): The Slowstart protocol and the Sieve component.

-Both are defined with a formal argument (aka a parameter).
-Although it is needed to have (at least) a parameter, this does not reveal one is (used as) a Generic.
-A list of (one of more) TypedParameters just give the option to pass a value(s); here an int in both cases. – like we can in most languages when we instantiate a class.
+Both have a (one) formal argument (aka a parameter) in their definition.
+Without a hint that one is being used as a Generic –although a (at least one )parameter is essential.
+The list of TypedParameters just gives the option to pass a value(s); here an int in both cases. – like we can in most languages when we instantiate a class.

 protocol SlowStart(queue_max:int): EventProtocol {